-Slithery, sliding, slowly climbing: the reptiles were coming to the fair.
-Garon spent several hours visiting the Reptile Zoo at the fair this year.
-He saw small alligators, turtles, snakes, lizards and dragons.
+Slithering, sliding, slowly climbing: the reptiles were coming to the fair.
+Garon spent several hours visiting the reptile zoo at the fair this year.
+He saw small alligators, turtles, snakes, lizards, and bearded dragons.
 Garon loved visiting all the animals in the "R-Zoo" and he was excited to learn about each one.

 Garon liked the Gila monster because it was so big and scary.
 He liked the tortoise because of its hard shell.
 He liked the chameleons because they were able to change color.
 But his favorite reptile was the gecko.